 - Impressing: In addition to being stamped on, the foam can be impressed with the impression of a rubber stamp where the raised part of the rubber stamp sinks into the foam.
 Note: This the reverse of heat embossing using embossing powders where the embossed image is raised.

 - Embellishments: Craft foam is ideal for making embellishments.
 Small scraps of foam can be cut to shape and attached to stamping projects.

 - Dimension: Pop a piece of craft foam behind a rubber stamped image before attaching this to background paper to give extra depth.

 Here are some other ways of using craft foam:

 - Making Stamps: Craft foam is also ideal for making stamps.
-Simply cut shapes from craft foam and attach these to a flat stamping surface and use as a normal foam stamp.
+Simply cut shapes from craft foam and attach these to a flat stamping surface and use it as a normal foam stamp.

 - Mounting Cushion: Some stampers use craft foam as a cushion when mounting unmounted stamps.